 The connection strings to the data or identity stores are static and not hot-swappable.
 This means that, if you expand or contract your DS affinity deployment, AM will not detect the change.

 To work around this, either:

-For details regarding load balancing and directory services, see On Load Balancers in the Directory Services documentation.
+For details regarding load balancing and directory services, refer to On load balancers in the Directory Services documentation.

-Site Deployment With External Datastores shows a back end deployment with replicated external DS instances for configuration, identities, CTS, policy, and application data.
-Although not shown in the diagram, you can also set up a directory tier, separating the application tier from the repositories with another firewall.
+Site deployment with external data store service shows a deployment with replicated external DS servers for configuration, identities, CTS, policy, and application data.
+Although not shown in the diagram, you can set up a directory tier, separating the application tier from the repositories with another firewall.
 This tier provides added security for your identity repository or policy data.